robertchen2021/glassdoor-company-review-analysis/README.md

 ## Project Overview:
 This project is a Glassdoor company review analysis on a large company.
 We web-scrapped Glassdoor data on one large company.All the files in this project include:
-1. Dataset:
+1. Dataset
-2. Figures:
+2. Figures
-3. Jupyter notebooks :
+3. Jupyter notebooks
 4. Final report
 5. Presentation slides